cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Skepticism Toward Test Driven Development
 While using test driven development (TDD) for a project can increase project quality, there is a tradeoff between the benfit of less bugs and better quality versus the time it takes to finish the project.
 This time expense is a valid concern; however, for Lagunitas, a company in the process of scaling, TDD can be advantageous for developing quality applications with minimized time fixing bugs.
 Test Driven Development also can be thought of as "Test Driven Design", allowing the structure of the tests to allow your development to proceed with smaller less complex units of code more clearly coming together.

+Some groups that do Agile development, like Lagunitas, do not use TDD; however, it seems to be a critical part of Agile development, according to the Agile <a href="http://programmers.stackexchange.com/questions/21870/can-you-be-agile-without-doing-tdd-test-driven-development">community</a>.

 <p align="center">
 <b>According to "Exploding Software-Engineering Myths" by Microsoft Research, which used Microsoft to test the efficiency of TDD, test-driven development reduces defects in software by 60-90% while increasing time investment by 15-35%.</b>
 </p>